Please sign in to post.

 Fourth, pay attention to how long you stay to avoid having to file in France, as well as your US taxes.
 Look at the rules for primary residence and maintain California as your primary.

-Finally, with only months, you can move from countries, changing every few weeks or so.
+Finally, with only 6 months, you could move countries, changing every few weeks instead of one base.
 You would move inside and outside the Schengen to be sure you don't go over the 90 days,; check "Schengen shuffle" for Facebook groups of people who do this.
 Even some Americans who own homes in France come over for 90 days and then go back to the States for 90.

 Finally, you might want to add Egypt, Cyprus, Madera (Portugal), Canary Islands (Spain), Morocco to the mix of countries to visit to avoid some of that winter weather.
 And the south of Spain for warmth.